Author: sulochana

 • Non-residents: 1.98 million

-Singapore population breakdown by citizens, permanent residents and non-residents from 2021 to 2025
+Chart showing Singapore’s population breakdown by citizens, permanent residents, and non-residents between 2015 and 2025.

 Most new non-residents are in construction, caregiving, and domestic roles, sectors still recovering from post-pandemic shortages.
 Meanwhile, the professional segment saw continued expansion, particularly in technology, finance, and healthcare.
 (Learn more about Employment Pass eligibility and sector-based hiring trends.)

 Foreign professionals, students, and entrepreneurs now form an essential pillar of Singapore’s economy.
-As industries evolve, the government’s approach emphasises quality over quantity, ensuring every entrant contributes to long-term growth and local employment balance.
+As industries evolve, the government’s approach increasingly emphasises workforce sustainability and long-term economic value, ensuring every entrant contributes to long-term growth and local employment balance.

 For step-by-step eligibility checks and document lists, learn more in our Singapore PR Application Guide.